4 min read

 Grip Security is a leading alternative for enterprises seeking automated SaaS + AI governance rather than behavior-based risk reduction.

-See how Grip transforms SaaS and AI visibility into enforceable enterprise control.
+See how Grip turns SaaS visibility into enforceable control across your entire environment.

 See how 95.5% of customers prevented multiple SaaS breaches with Grip in 2025